google-research/kubric/challenges/single_view_reconstruction/README.md

 # Single View Reconstruction

 This dataset is based on ShapeNetCoreV2 which consists of 55 categories with a total of approximately 51,300 object models.
-Each model is projected  into 24 random viewpoints, all while maintaining consistent meta information (camera pose and object category) that allows us to train SoftRas efficiently.
+Each model is projected  into 24 random viewpoints, all while maintaining consistent meta information (camera pose and object category) that allows us to train single-view reconstructiion methods (like SoftRas) efficiently.

 Please see the worker.py file to get a glimpse of how the data was generated.
 However, the pre-rendered dataset available at:
 `gs://kubric-public/data/single_view_reconstruction`